Brandon-Ism/LTL-GollyScripting/README.md

 ### Key Features

 - **Feature 1:** One of the core features of this collection of Lua scripts is the set of tools that empower users to create and manipulate shapes within the Golly environment.
 These tools enable users to draw and erase various geometric shapes, including squares, rectangles, circles, and rings, using live (1) and dead (0) cells.
-- **Feature 2:** `<i>`Boundary Capture and Export for "Bugs"`</i>`: This feature is a powerful set of three Lua scripts that work collaboratively to capture and export the inner or outer boundary coordinates of a "bug" within the Larger Than Life cellular automata.
+- **Feature 2:** *Boundary Capture and Export for "Bugs"*: This feature is a set of Lua scripts that work collaboratively to capture and export the inner or outer boundary coordinates of a "bug" within the Larger Than Life cellular automata.
 The primary goal is to facilitate in-depth analysis, mathematical computations, and research on these complex automata patterns.

 Whether you're a seasoned Golly user or just starting to explore the world of cellular automata, these scripts aim to simplify your workflow and enhance your research experience.